 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-The warmer temperatures of late spring and summer mean more outdoor family time, from BBQs to pool parties, but it’s important to make sure that time is safe for you and your kids.
+The end of summer means enjoying the last of the outdoor family time, but it’s important to make sure that time is safe for you and your kids.
 Most of us know to practice vigilant sun safety during the hottest months of the year, when the sun’s rays are at their most intense, but sometimes we forget it’s also very important to protect against dangerous insect bites.
 Warm temperatures are just as appealing to insects as they are to Chicagoans ready to leave a long winter behind.